Official Information Act requests

-People in New Zealand can request government information (official information) and can expect it to be made available unless there is a good reason to withhold it.
+People in New Zealand can request official information from us and it will be made available unless there is a good reason to withhold it.

 If you make your request by phone or in person, we will either confirm it in writing ourselves or, if we’re not sure what you’re seeking, we may ask if you’d mind putting it in writing.